mvexel/openstreetmap-vintage-tile-server/README.md

 ![](https://i.imgur.com/9XW6ql4.png)

+**If you're reading this on Github: this repository lives on [at SourceHut](https://git.sr.ht/~mvexel/openstreetmap-vintage-tile-server) and will only be updated there after June 18, 2023.**

 Ever long for the good old days when OSM was formless and void?

 Now you can with a one-liner!